jamesdschmidt/jamesdschmidt.github.io/what-im-reading.md

 Bookmark: Page 75

 ## *Harry Potter and the Goblet of Fire* by J. K. Rolling
 I'm reading the Harry Potter series for fun to my son nightly.
+I've never read them before but I have seen several of the movies.
+The movies are done well but the books are worth reading.

 Bookmark: ?